A Guide to Buying and Cooking Cod

-Cod is usually sold in fillets, but larger fish may be cut into steaks.
-Smaller cod may be labeled "scrod."
+Cod is usually sold in fillets.
+Larger fish may be cut into steaks, and smaller cod may be labeled "scrod."
 The flesh is easily identifiable for its large flake.

 A versatile fish, cod may be steamed, broiled, baked, sautéed, roasted or used in fish soups and stews.
 When cooking the fish whole, cod cheeks are especially delicious.
 The skin, though edible, does not have an appealing taste or texture.

-Any member of the cod family can be substituted, or sea bass, snapper, grouper or halibut.
+Any member of the cod family can be substituted for sea bass, snapper, grouper or halibut.